TREYCSE/Medicine_API/README.md

 # Medicine_API

-Imagine the machine running tests..taking in all your data...evenutally spitting out a sum of it inluding an informal but pretty accurate "diagnosis".
-Well this exists.
+Imagine the machine running tests taking in all your data...eventually spitting out a sum of it inluding an informal but pretty accurate "diagnosis".
+Well, this exists.
 The technician directs the machine but it does the interpretation itself.
 This is the advanced world of medical technology.
 I aim to gather a "master" database of focused medical research data to build my own public API, that will be transformed into a machine learning system that will accurately consider all of a user's information before providing them a slew of userfriendly health data about themselves.

 ## Combined Medical Research Database Examples
   ![image](https://)